blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `char *`

 #### d_int

 ```c
 uint32_t d_int(const d_token_t *item);
 ```

-returns the value as integer.

-only if type is integer
+Returns the value as integer (but only if the type is integer).

 arguments:
 ```eval_rst